paulo0513/The-Collective/README.md

 ## Post-MVP

-- Landing Page with carousel of images and brand
+- Landing Page with carousel of images and branding (new screen)
+- Resource page to educate users on NFT (new screen)
 - Add a filter table so users can assign NTFs a category
   - create clickable filters for easy navigation
 - Add shopping cart